rradfar/sql-coding-challenges/README.md

 ## Even or Odd

-You will be given a table, `numbers`, with one column `number`.
+You will be given a table `numbers` with one column `number`.
 Return a table with a column `is_even` containing "Even" or "Odd" depending on `number` column values.

 Examples: